 For getting started with Android development, you should already know about a few things:

 - Java: Android development is mostly done in Java.
 It’s not a difficult language to learn, but knowing how it applies to Android development can be confusing without a firm foundation in the language.
 Android Java is not exactly standard Java, but learning standard Java will make it much easier for you to pick up Android development.
-For the specific topics in Java that would be helpful in this case, you can refer this link.

 - XML: Knowing XML can be useful in a number of tech-related fields and Android is no exception.
 In particular, XML files make it easier to declare UI elements in the apps you create.
 Past experience is a big plus.